RelFost/Relfost.Plugins/README.md

 ## Notes

 - The `Dependies` class uses asynchronous methods (`async/await`) to periodically check the loading status of each dependency without blocking the main thread.
-- The callback hook is invoked once all dependencies are loaded, allowing you to execute any initialization logic that depends on these plugins.
+- The callback hook or function is invoked once all dependencies are loaded, allowing you to execute any initialization logic that depends on these plugins.
 - The second argument of the `Dependies` constructor is optional and defaults to "OnAllDependiesLoaded" if not provided.